Fancy Something Differnt? – Try These 4 Unusual Tomato Varieties This Year

 Once the danger of frost has past, you can plant them out.
 Make sure you give them enough space, a spacing of around 60cm (24in) will do.

-You want to provide the Black Cherry tomato plants with support.
+You want to provide the Indigo Rose tomato plants with support, as it’s an indeterminate tomato.
 Either by staking them or by using a tomato cage.
 This will ensure that these yummy cherry tomatoes stay off the ground.
 As with other tomato plants, snip off any side shoots.

 They like moist soil, so in dry weather, water them regularly.